eXascaleInfolab/GenConvMI/README.md

 of how it is used.

 # Related Projects
-- [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - The refined, optimized and extended, pure C++ version of GenConvMI with the fully automatic cross-platform build that produces a single executable.
+- [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Significantly reimplemented current gecmi with much better performance (2 orders faster, consumes 2x less RAM memory and provides more accurate results), pure C++ version with the fully automatic cross-platform build that produces a single executable (without the annoying need to copy 2 lib-dependencies of the current GenConvNMI).
+- [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) - Another method of the NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster and yields exact results unlike probabilistic results with some variance in GenConvNMI.
+- [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption profiler.
 - [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
 Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).